 In a separate mixing bowl, combine the dry ingredients; add this mixture, along with the walnuts, to the butter mixture.

-Spread the prepared batter into a well-greased 6-cup bundt pan; cover pan tightly with foil.
+Spread the prepared batter into a well-greased 6-cup (7-inch) bundt pan; cover pan tightly with foil.
 Place 1 cup water into the bottom of a 6-quart Instant Pot (or any 6-quart electric pressure cooker); add a trivet to the bottom of the pot.
-Using a foil sling, lower the covered bundt pan into the pot, placing it on top of the trivet.
+Using a foil or silicone sling, lower the covered bundt pan into the pot, placing it on top of the trivet.

-When the cake has cooled, use a butter knife to loosen it from all sides, then place a platter over the top of the bundt pan; flip the platter and the cake over in one quick movement, then lift the bundt pan off the cake.
+When the cake has totally cooled, use a butter knife to loosen it from all sides, then place a platter over the top of the bundt pan; flip the platter and the cake over in one quick movement, then lift the bundt pan up off the cake.

 For the Sauce